 I've lost count of how many times I've killed centranthus, commonly known as Jupiter's Beard or red valerian.
 A lover of hot, fast draining spots, it grows wild in the rocky soil of California.
 Visits home would fuel my desire to stuff my garden with its glaucas leaves and coral pink flowers, despite my abundance of clumpy clay soil.
 Driven by the conviction that I could manipulate my garden to grow what I wanted as opposed to what it wanted, I amended the soil, plopped in the plants, and waited.
 They died, a slow taunting death that reminded me I was not in control.

-But a trip to England this summer, an excellent post by The British Gardener, and a picture of a massive patch of Jupiter's Beard growing in a friends Virginia garden rekindled my desire to try again.
+But a trip to England this summer and a picture of a massive patch of Jupiter's Beard growing in a friends Virginia garden rekindled my desire to try again.
 Outside of London, I whizzed past chunks of centranthus growing in rocky outcrops along the side of road embankments as I sat folded into the back of a friends 2 1/2 person Peugeot.
 While I should have been admiring the English countryside, all I could think of was the audacity of those damn plants to grow in a rock pile but die in my wonderfully amended soil.
 If they wanted a rock pile, I'd give them a rock pile.

 The large flower heads are made up of lots of tiny tubular flowers, making Jupiter's Beard attractive to pollinators.